 Shared mailbox owners are required to supply a mobile phone number that they have access to and to be the primary point of contact for the National Administration Service to liaise with if, for example, another user in their organisation forgets their password and is unable to answer their security questions and they do not have a mobile phone number that can be used as part of the authentication process.

-If nobody in your organisation can access the shared mailbox, you will need to contact the National Administration Service (NAS) with the following information, for:
+If nobody in your organisation can now access the shared mailbox, you will need to contact the National Administration Service and follow the below steps: